siulzeni/sh_price_analysis_extension/README.md

 - clipboardRead: Used to get top most clipboard data.

 ##Issues
 I've been using it for a while, I've found no bugs so far.
-If you find any, please let me know
+If you find any, please let me know.

 ##Troubleshooting
 If Price Analysis does not work or SellHub keeps looping, sign in and out of SH.
 It's a problem with their site.